immutant/immutant.org/tutorials/caching.md

 Infinispan is a veritable morass of enterprisey configuration.
-Immutant tries to strike a convention/configuration balance by representing the more common options as keywords passed to the `cache` function, while still supporting the more esoteric config via the `builder` function and Java interop.
+Immutant tries to strike a convention/configuration balance by representing the more common options as keywords passed to the `cache` function, while still supporting the more esoteric config via `immutant.caching/builder` and Java interop.

 See the [immutant.caching/cache] apidoc for a list of its supported options, passed as either an explicit map or "kwargs" (keyword